GRV96/syspathmodif/README.md

 `SysPathBundle` can be used as a context manager.
 In that case, the instance is cleared at the `with` block's end.

+Function `sm_contains` takes a module's or package's name as an argument.
+It indicates whether dictionary `sys.modules` contains the module or package.

 For more information, consult the documentation and the demos in the source code repository.

+### Imports and `sys.modules`

+Dictionary `sys.modules` maps module and package names (`str`) to the corresponding module or package.
+When a module or package is imported for the first time, it is added to `sys.modules`.
+Since the import system looks for the requested modules and packages in `sys.modules` first, it avoids loading them more than once.
+Moreover, the modules and packages in `sys.modules` can be imported everywhere with no modifications to `sys.path`.

+Knowing this, you can determine with function `sm_contains` if a module or package is already importable.
+If `sm_contains` returns `True`, modifiying `sys.path` is not required to import the module or package.

 ### Dependencies